dirkroorda/laf-fabric/docs/workbench.rst

 #. install a LAF resource somewhere on the filesystem.
    A LAF resource is a directory with a primary data file, annotation files and header files.
-   In testing the workbench, I used a the :ref:`LAF version of the Hebrew Bible <data>`
+   In testing the workbench, I used a the :ref:`LAF version of the Hebrew Bible <data>`.
+   But see also [#nolaf]_ for working without the original resource.
 #. install the LAF workbench package somewhere on a computing system.
 #. in a configuration file, adapt the locations of the LAF directory and provide a work/results directory.
 #. write your own script, and put it in the right directory.